-To deepen his understanding, Morris studied areas such as neuro-linguistic programming (NLP), hypnosis, and sports psychology.
+To deepen his understanding, Karl studied areas such as neuro-linguistic programming (NLP), hypnosis, and sports psychology.
 He also spent time in the United States learning from alternative coaching environments, including the influential Fred Shoemaker golf school.
 These experiences shaped his philosophy that performance is driven as much by mindset as by technique.

 Karl Morris is the creator of The Mind Factor, a globally recognised coaching system designed to help golfers understand and optimise their mental processes.